ben-karim2014/verilog-projects/vending_machine/Readme.md

 # 1-Introduction:

-The main idea behind of this project is for us to learn about how to design and implement a finite state machine that models a specified behavior and to use the Xilinx ISE software to design and test these state machines.
+The main idea behind of this project is to learn about how to design and implement a finite state machine that models a specified behavior and to use the Xilinx ISE software to design and test these state machines.
 Finite State Machines (FSMs) are a powerful tool that can be used to model many real-world systems, and are particularly useful for the behavioral